b23prodtm/acake2php/README.md

 If you'd like to install it, follow [these directions](https://github.com/openshift/cakephp-ex/blob/master/README.md#installation).

 It includes a link to [PHP-CMS Pohse](https://sourceforge.net/projects/pohse/) and its [GIT cake-php release](https://bitbucket.org/b23prodtm/php-cms/branch/cake-php).
-The latter PHP CMS is featuring well-known functionalities as posting with pictures stored in a database.
+The latter PHP CMS is featuring well-known functionalities as cool as posting some web contents with pictures stored in a database.
 More features do come thank to the powerful [Cake PHP framework](http://www.cakephp.org).

 ### Source repository layout